 To ensure longevity of your FlexLight apparel, it's important to take care of it properly.
 Here are some tips:

 - Wash in cold water.
 Warm water is fine, but definitely keep water temperature under 85°F/29.5°C.

 - Wash stained apparel (grass, mud, etc.) immediately to keep stains from setting.

-- Do not leave worn apparel in bags/closed luggage or squished down at the bottom of a laundry hamper; bacteria can build, causing odor and making any stains difficult to remove.
+- Do not leave worn apparel in bags/closed luggage or squished down at the bottom of a laundry hamper.
+Bacteria can build, causing odor and making stains difficult to remove.